-ADAMS The Anti-Doping Administration and Management System is a Web-based database management tool for data entry, storage, sharing, and reporting designed to assist stakeholders and WADA in their Anti-Doping operations in conjunction with data protection legislation.

-- Adverse Analytical Finding Analytical Finding Analytical Finding Analytical Finding Analytical Finding A report from a laboratory or other WADA-approved entity that, consistent with the International Standard for Laboratories and related Technical Documents identifies in a Sample the presence of a Prohibited Substance or its Metabolites or Markers (including elevated quantities of endogenous substances) or evidence of the Use of a Prohibited Method. - Anti-Doping Organization (ADO) A Signatory of the WADC that is responsible for adopting rules for initiating, implementing or enforcing any part of the Doping Control process.
+- ADAMS The Anti-Doping Administration and Management System is a Web-based database management tool for data entry, storage, sharing, and reporting designed to assist stakeholders and WADA in their Anti-Doping operations in conjunction with data protection legislation. - Adverse Analytical A report from a laboratory or other WADA-approved entity that, Finding Consistent with the International Standard for Laboratories and related Technical Documents identifies in a Sample the presence of a Prohibited Substance or its Metabolites or Markers (including elevated quantities of endogenous substances) or evidence of the Use of a Prohibited Method. - Anti-Doping A Signatory of the WADC that is responsible for adopting rules Organization (ADO) (ADO) Control process.
 This includes, for example, the IPC, IOC, other major Event organizations that conduct Testing at their Events, WADA, IPSFs, NPCs and National Anti-Doping Organizations. - Athlete Any Person who participates in Sport at the international level (as defined by the IPC or each International Federation), the national level (as defined by each National Anti-Doping Organization, including but not limited to those Persons in its Registered Testing Pool), and any other competitor in Sport who is otherwise subject to the jurisdiction of any Signatory or other Sports organization accepting the Code.
 All provisions of the Code, including, for example, Testing and Therapeutic Use Exemptions, must be applied to international- and national-level competitors.
 Some National Anti-Doping Organizations may elect to test and apply Anti-Doping rules to recreational-level or masters competitors who are not current or potential national caliber competitors.
 National Anti-Doping Organizations are not required, however, to apply all aspects of the Code to such Persons.
-Specific national rules may be established for Doping Control for noninternational-level or non-national-level competitors without being in conflict with the Code.
-Thus, a country could elect to test recreational-level competitors but Therapeutic not reauire use Exemptions or whereabouts information.
-In the same manner, a Major

-Event Organization holding an Event only for masterslevel competitors could elect to test the competitors but not require advance Therapeutic use Exemptions or whereabouts information.
+Specific national rules may be established for Doping Control for non-international-level or non-national-level competitors without being in conflict with the Code.
+Thus, a country could elect to test recreational-level competitors but not Therapeutic use Exemptions require or whereabouts information.
+In the same manner, a Major Event Organization holding an Event only for masters-level competitors could elect to test the competitors but not require advance Therapeutic use Exemptions or whereabouts information.
 For purposes of Article 3.8 (Administration or Attempted Administration) and for purposes of Anti-Doping information and education, any Person who participates in Sport under the authority of any Signatory, government, or other Sports organization accepting the Code is an Athlete.

-[Comment: This definition makes it clear that all internationaland national-caliber Athletes are subject to the Anti-Doping rules of the Code, with the precise definitions of international- and national-level Sport to be set forth in the Anti-Doping rules of the International Federations and National Anti-Doping Organizations, respectively.
+[Comment: This definition makes it clear that all international- and national-caliber Athletes are subject to the Anti-Doping rules of the Code, with the precise definitions of international- and national-level Sport to be set forth in the Anti-Doping rules of the International Federations and National Anti-Doping Organizations, respectively.
 At the national level, Anti-Doping rules adopted pursuant to the Code shall apply, at a minimum, to all persons on national teams and all persons qualified to compete in any national championship in any Sport.
 That does not mean, however, that all such Athletes must be included in a National Anti-Doping Organization's Registered Testing Pool.
 The definition also allows each National Anti-Doping Organization, if it chooses to do so, to expand its Anti-Doping Programme beyond national-caliber Athletes to competitors at lower levels of Competition.
 Competitors at all levels of Competition should receive the benefit of Anti-Doping information and education.]